dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 var builder = DistributedApplication.CreateBuilder(args);
 ```

-To specify that the **https** launch profile should be used, select the **https** launch profile from _launchSettings.json_.
-The `applicationUrl` of that launch profile is used to create a service binding for this project.
+To specify that both **http** and **https** launch profiles should be used, configure these launch profiles in the launchSettings.json file.
+The `applicationUrl` values specified in these launch profiles are used to create service bindings for the project.
 This is the equivalent of:

 :::code source="snippets/networking/Networking.AppHost/Program.WithLaunchProfile.cs" id="verbose":::